-Here's how to prepare raclette without the raclette machine, where you'll be enjoying "apres ski" almost before you manage to slip off your ski boots.
+Here's how to prepare raclette without the raclette machine, where you'll be enjoying 'apres ski' almost before you manage to slip off your ski boots.
 Try also more ideas for melted cheese dishes.

 How to prepare raclette without a grill